Learn how to display expected delivery times on product pages, and allow customers to choose a WooCommerce delivery date on the checkout.

-How to set a WooCommerce delivery date with WooCommerce Lead Time
+How to set a WooCommerce delivery date with Lead Time

 For example, if you ship your products right away, you could display something simple like "Estimated delivery date: 3 weekdays".

-Or, if you build products from scratch, you could display when a product is ready to be shipped, like “Ready to ship in: 1 week”.
+Alternatively, if you build products from scratch, then you could display when a product is ready to be shipped, like "Ready to ship in 1 week".

 - In stock products